 Buying a new ride soon?
 Noice.
-Ever thought of adding electric and hybrid cars in your search too? 😉
+Ever thought of adding electric or hybrid cars in your search too?😉

 If “Uhh, what?” is your first reaction, you are not alone.
 They may sound like futuristic cars from the year 2050, but we swear that they’re starting to hit the roads soon.
 While electric and hybrid cars are not yet as common as its gasoline-run cousins in Singapore, more people are starting to see them as promising alternatives.
 Imagine not spending a crazy amount on fuel anymore and having zero harmful emissions as compared to a typical car!
 We’ll be building a better and cleaner world for our grandchildren just by switching to electric.